abhi057/bookingapitests/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 Description:
 ----------------------------------------------------------------------------------------------------------------------------------------------
-I have implemented the three test cases with a Maven project using Rest Assured and Java with TestNG.
+I have implemented the three test cases with a Maven project using Rest Assured and Java with Junit/TestNG.
 Have used JSON parser and implemented POJO classes.
 The flow is as follows:
 1. Generate Token
-2. Create Booking and cature the booking id from the response - POST a booking
+2. Create Booking and capture the booking id from the response - POST a booking
-3. Retrive all booking and verify that newly generated booking id exists - GET all bookings
+3. Retrieve all booking and verify that newly generated booking id exists - GET all bookings
-4. Update firstname and lastname of the nelwly created booking- PATCH a booking
+4. Update firstname and lastname of the newly created booking- PATCH a booking
-5. Retrive the updated booking and verify that update is successful - GET a booking
+5. Retrieve the updated booking and verify that update is successful - GET a booking
 6. Delete the newly created booking - DELETE a booking
 7. Verify that newly created booking is deleted
 ----------------------------------------------------------------------------------------------------------------------------------------------
 Structure and guide run the scripts: